hallard/TH02/README.md

 List of features implemented in this library:

 - Reading device ID
-- Stating a Temperature / Humidity conversion in normal/fast mode
+- Starting a Temperature / Humidity conversion in normal/fast mode
 - Keep in memory last Temperature and Humidity with 2 digits precision
 - Calculate Linear and temperature compensation for Humidity
 - Waiting end of conversion with time out